simplicitesoftware/documentation/docs/documentation/core/objects/businessobject-code-hooks.md

 > See [this document](/docs/documentation/core/custom-actions-examples) for details on how to implement custom actions.

-<h3 id="isprintemplateenable">Publication processing right enabling/disabling hook</h3>
+### Publication processing right enabling/disabling hook

 The `isPrintTemplateEnable` hook has a similar use as above right hooks but for publications.